Two-phase orthodontic treatment is a very specialized, proactive process that encompasses jaw changes, facial changes, and tooth straightening.

 The major advantage of two-phase treatment is to maximize the opportunity to accomplish the ideal healthy, functional, aesthetic, and comfortable result that will remain stable.
 In some cases, completing orthodontic treatment in two phases avoids adult tooth extractions or major jaw surgery.

 When undergoing two phases of orthodontic treatment, the first phase mainly addresses the jaws with self-activating expanders, while the second phase straightens the teeth and corrects the bite using the Physiodynamic® System or Invisalign®.
-The first phase is a critical set-up for the second phase.
+The first phase is a critical set-up for the second.

-The first phase of orthodontic treatment is one of the most rewarding treatment options that we offer to our patients, as it is proactive treatment.
-The idea of the first phase is to positively guide growth, create space for unerupted teeth, break habits, and prevent trauma before it is too late.
+The first phase of orthodontic treatment is one of the most rewarding treatment options Dr. Held offers to our patients, since it is proactive.
+The idea of the first phase is to guide growth positively, create space for un-erupted teeth, break habits, and prevent trauma before it is too late.
 Using children’s growth potential in a positive way while they are still very young is key.
-Jaws being the correct size and shape sets a positive foundation for permanent teeth to come into place much better.
-The first phase also contributes to facial growth proceeding in a positive way.
-Positive tooth eruption and ideal jaw development can help patients to avoid many negative side-effects later, including:

 When jaws are the correct size and shape, that sets a positive foundation for permanent teeth to come into place.
 The first phase also contributes to facial growth proceeding in a positive way.
 Positive tooth eruption and ideal jaw development can help patients to avoid many negative side effects later, including: